dhandyw11/SampleWebProgramming/README.md

 # SampleWeb_CollegeSchedule
-Trying to make a simple college schedule that integrated with Smartlock for class system
+A school task about class information that integrated with Smartlock for class system